Spices in Thailand

 Here’s what you can find on the tables there:

 - chili powder (be careful! it’s really spicy)

 - fish sauce (it’s very salty, used mainly for seasoning soups)

 They are not very spicy.
 Rather sour.
 You can eat either peppers or the vinegar, in which they are marinated.

-You will find jug of water on every table.
-Mugs (plastic or metallic) are on the different table, together with ice and straw.
+You will find a jug of water on the table of most traditional Thai restaurants.
+Mugs (plastic or metallic) are on a different table, together with ice and straw.